JunyanZhang-1/JunyanZhang-1/README.md

 - 📖 Build strong foundations in deep learning and RL
 - 🧪 Reproduce classic AI papers and projects
 - 🚀 Participate in open-source and research projects
-- 🌍 Explore the future of autonomous AI systems
+- 🌍 Explore the future of World Model

 ---

 ### 📫 Connect With Me

 - GitHub: [[your-github-link](https://github.com/JunyanZhang-1)]
-- wechat: [zhangjunyan0123]
+- wechat: [ID:zhangjunyan0123]

 ---